Aryash05/openadp/README.md

 This is the step where the device secures `s` with OpenADP.
 The device picks a Shamir secret sharing scheme, Picking T and N, such as a 9-of-15 scheme.
-15 is nice, since it is divisible by 5, and we may want 5 countries hosting Protection servers.
-9 is high enough to give some partial-Byzantine fault tolerance, and low enouhg to allow 6 Protection servers to be offline.
+15 is nice, since it is divisible by 5, and we may want 5 countries hosting OpenADP servers.
+9 is high enough to give some partial-Byzantine fault tolerance, and low enouhg to allow 6 OpenADP servers to be offline.
 "Partial" Byzantine fault tolerance means that that the attacker cannot control the network long-term.